Setting TQSL Options

 - is at least three characters in length

-- does not begin or end with a slash character
+- does not begin or end with the slash character

 - does not begin with 0